rizkhal/personal-blog-content/README.md

 ```

 This number **442ch9** is id from [imgflip](https://imgflip.com/i/442ch9)
-I use [imgflip](https://imgflip.com/i/442ch9) for generate cover using meme
+I use [imgflip](https://imgflip.com/i/442ch9) for generate cover using meme awokward